-Request for use of City Hall Grounds - Fields of Battle Lands of Peace
+Request for the use of the City Hall Grounds - Fields of Battle, Lands of Peace

 The Committee was advised that a request had been received from the Cultural Affairs office of the US Embassy in London seeking the Council's agreement to host an outdoor photographic exhibition to be set up in the grounds of the City Hall.
 The exhibition, including set up and strip down days, would run for the full month of September, 2017.